 Who Should Apply

 The Woodrow Wilson International Center for Scholars invites mid- to senior-level Congressional staff (Legislative Assistant, Legislative Director or Chief of Staff) to participate in the Woodrow Wilson Foreign Policy Fellowship Program.
 The Fellowship Program is also open to exceptional rising leaders with a keen interest in foreign policy who staff other U.S. policymakers.
 Each year, the Wilson Center will host two Seminar Series (Spring and Fall) with 50 participants each to take part in a bipartisan dialogue on foreign policy, addressing key public policy challenges for legislators today.

-Applicants to the Fellowship Program should possess an understanding of legislative process and aspire to a meaningful career in shaping foreign policy.
+Applicants to the Fellowship Program should possess an understanding of the legislative process and aspire to a meaningful career in shaping foreign policy.